BobbyCharms/README-Generator/Develop/README.md

 - [Questions](#questions)

 ## Installation
-Download the files.
-Be sure to install the NPMs related to the use of the application.
+N/a

 ## Usage
-Open the index.js file in your CLI.
-Run node index.js.
-You should be prompted to fill out multiple questions.
-The result will be a new README.md file.
+Just fill out the prompts, duh.

 ## Credits
-N/A
+Learned from the best.

 ## License
-MIT
+N/A

 ## Features
-Key feature is being able to produce a templated README.md via the CLI.
+Key feature is that you get a README.md at the end of this question set.

 ## How to Contribute
-Please reach out directly or submit a pull request.
+Just hit up that Github with a pull request.

 ## Tests
-N/A
+N/a

 ## Questions
-Please use the below information to contact me.
+See bobbycharms on Github.com

-Github: BobbyCharms
+Github: bobbycharms

-Email: RobertCharming@gmail.com
+Email: robertcharming@gmail.com